A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### B12.
 Shrine to Lamashtu

-  - Waters of Lamashtu, Fortititude Save DC 22
+  - Waters of Lamashtu, Fortitude Save DC 22
     - Drinking the Waters of Lamashtu temporarily twists your mind and body.
 Repeated doses over many weeks can cause permanent changes that are rarely beneficial.
     - Critical Success: No effect
     - Success: Sickened 1 as your body purges the waters from your system